Onehunga: Early European town

+In 1909 Onehunga used a grant to build a Carnegie Free Library.
+This building served until 1970 and now houses a pub.

 Merging with Auckland

 While in 1891 Onehunga was one of the "25 most populous urban areas/towns of New Zealand", with about 5,000 inhabitants, by the First World War it had ceased to be a port of importance.
 It gained a new role as a shopping and service centre as it was engulfed by the suburban development of Auckland, and was amalgamated with Auckland City in 1989.